 HI 280 Twentieth Century Europe: 3 semester hours

-Europe from the beginning of the twentieth century to the present.
-Special emphasis on the pre-1914 World War I era, the Great War and its impact, the Russian Revolution, the emergence of the Soviet Union as a world power, the inter-war fascist development, the origins and events of World War II, and the Cold War.
+This course focuses on Europe from the beginning of the twentieth century to the present.
+It palces special emphasis on the pre-1914 World War I era, the Great War and its impact, the Russian Revolution, the emergence of the Soviet Union as a world power, the inter-war fascist development, the origins and events of World War II, and the Cold War.

 HI 285 US And The Vietnam War: 3 semester hours

 A study of the Vietnam War, with special emphasis on the reasons for American involvement in the conflict, the consequences of that involvement, reactions to the war, and an assessment of its legacy in American history.

 HI 295 History of Medicine and Disease in the West: 3 semester hours